BYTESHAUS/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 </details>

-It is sufficient to say that OOP/OOD prevailed in software development then and remains prevalent today.
+It suffies to say that OOP/OOD prevailed in software development then and remains prevalent today.

 ## Bad advice